Evenwyne/programming-univbasics-4-introduction/README.md

 ## Define `Hash`

 Another way of thinking about `Array`s is that they are like tables that have an identifier that is an `Integer`.

+Image

 If we let the identifier be a `String` or a `Symbol` _instead_ of an `Integer`, then we'd basically be describing a `Hash`.

-What if we wanted to take our list of the Beatles and describe each member not by some `Integer` _index_, but rather by the instrument they played in the band?
+For example, what if we wanted to take our list of the Beatles and describe each member not by some `Integer` _index_, but rather by the instrument they played in the band?
 As a table this might look like:

 |Index|Data|Instrument Lookup _key_|